2 Stroke Engine Oil - How to Work out the Correct Mix Ratio

 Step 1:

-You will need to divide 1 Litre (1000ml) by the 50 in the ratio (see example below).
+Divide 1 litre (1000ml) by the 50 in the ratio (see example below).

 1000 / 50 = 20

-This gives us a result of 20.
+This gives a result of 20.

 Step 2: